 My friend Ruth Madison invited me to talk about my next big project.
 This chain letter of sorts is an opportunity for authors to connect with each other as well as discuss their works in progress.

 I’ve chosen to deviate from the norm by telling you about my novel coming out on November 1, since that actually is my next big project.
-Then in the “grand” tradition of chain letters, I will tag five more authors so they have an opportunity to tell us about their work.

 What is the one-sentence synopsis?